 The Bike Bonding Class does not meet the “no test at the Driver’s License Office” requirement.
 Riders must have participated in a Basic Rider Class and show that completion card.

-Love your Bike and it will
+Love your Bike and it will Love you back

 Come to Class Prepared

 - If you bring your own helmet, it must be DOT approved, we have loaners.

 - Eye protection, prescription glasses or shatterproof sunglasses are okay.

 - Full-fingered gloves, fingers or knuckles cannot be exposed.

 - Over the ankle foot wear.
 Ankle bones must be covered.